Prajval14/ai-chat-bot/README.md

----
-page_type: sample
-languages:
-- python
-- javascript
-- typescript
-- html
-- bicep
-products:
-- azure
-- azure-cognitive-search
-- azure-blob-storage
-- azure-app-service
-- openai
-- neo4j
-urlFragment: nestle-ai-chatbot
-name: React + Python AI Chatbot with Azure Search, Blob Storage, and Neo4j
-description: Full-stack AI chatbot with a Python (Flask) backend and React (Vite) frontend, leveraging Azure Cognitive Search, Blob Storage, OpenAI, and Neo4j for RAG capabilities.
----

-# React + Python AI Chatbot with Azure Search, Blob Storage, and Neo4j
+# React + Python AI Powered RAG Chatbot with Azure Cognitive Search and Neo4j Graph

-This sample provides a blueprint for a production-grade, Retrieval-Augmented Generation (RAG) chatbot using a Python (Flask) backend, a React (Vite) frontend, and integration with Azure Cognitive Search, Blob Storage, OpenAI, and Neo4j.
-The template is suitable for enterprise and research settings, and is extensible for additional cloud services.
+This project provides a blueprint for a production-grade, Retrieval-Augmented Generation (RAG) chatbot using a Python (Flask) backend, a React (Vite) frontend, and integration with Azure Cognitive Search, Blob Storage, OpenAI, and Neo4j.

 ---